camptocamp/c2cgeoportal/doc/developer/client_side.rst

 Coding style
 ~~~~~~~~~~~~

-Lines should exceed 80 characters.
+Lines should not exceed 80 characters.